pure-data/externals-howto/README.rst

 Therefore, Pd can be extended with self made primitives (“objects”) that are written in complex programming languages, like C/C++.

-This document aims to explain how to write such primitives in C, the popular language that was used to realize Pd.
+This document aims to explain how to write such primitives in C, the popular language that was used to implement Pd.

 Table of Contents
 *****************